Icecast486/Assault-Cube-Trainer/README.md

 ## 💉 DLL Injection Instructions

+The following steps assume you've already compiled the project.
 To use the internal trainer, follow these steps to inject the DLL into the target application:

 1. **Download a DLL Injector**: